 Sexual Abuse Complaints

-Do you think a doctor may have violated a boundary with you or otherwise engaged in sexual misconduct or abuse?
+Do you think a doctor may have crossed a line with you or otherwise engaged in sexual misconduct or abuse?
 Please call us.

-As Ontario’s medical regulator, the College is the body that investigates all complaints against doctors in the province – including sexual abuse complaints.
-We have a zero tolerance policy when it comes to sexual contact between a doctor and a patient – even when that contact would otherwise be considered consensual.
-Each year, the College receives inquiries and complaints from patients who believe their physician may have crossed a sexual boundary with them.
-If you think you have had such an experience with an Ontario doctor, we urge you to contact us at 1-800-268-7096 ext.
-629.
+As Ontario’s medical regulator, the CPSO investigates all complaints against doctors in the province — including sexual abuse complaints.
+We have a zero tolerance policy when it comes to sexual contact between a doctor and a patient — even when that contact would otherwise be considered consensual.

 What kinds of concerns does the College address?

 - Unnecessary or improper physical exams: sexual contact or abuse

 First you’ll speak with our Intake Coordinator about what’s involved.
 She has training in sexual abuse and is sensitive to what you’ve been through.
 You can speak to her anonymously, or arrange to meet with her in person by calling 1-800-268-7096, ext.
 629.